johnzastrow/johnzastrow.github.io/_posts/2023-02-04-linear-references-in-postgis.md

-Therefore, below is an exploration of using Linear Referencing in the PostgreSQL/[PostGIS](https://postgis.net/docs/reference.html#Linear_Referencing) spatial database to solve the data storage and representation
+Therefore, below is an exploration of using Linear Referencing in the PostgreSQL/[PostGIS](https://postgis.net/docs/reference.html#Linear_Referencing) spatial database to solve the data storage and representation.
+I should note that my former desktop-level crush, [Spatialite](https://www.gaia-gis.it/gaia-sins/spatialite_topics.html), has [linear referencing](https://www.gaia-gis.it/gaia-sins/spatialite-sql-5.0.1.html#p14-) as well, and it's at least partially based on the GEOS engine that PostGIS uses.
+However there may be [differences](https://gis.stackexchange.com/questions/195279/dynamic-linear-referencing-of-events-in-qgis-from-excel-or-csv-using-virtual-lay) in how referencing is done between the two spatial databases.

 #### CLEANUP: